SDA-SE/sda-dropwizard-commons/README.md

 The module [`sda-commons-server-weld`](./sda-commons-server-weld/README.md) is used to bootstrap Dropwizard applications inside a Weld-SE container and provides CDI support for servlets, listeners and resources.

+The module [`sda-commons-server-weld-example`](./sda-commons-server-weld-example/README.md) gives a small example on starting an application within an Weld container.

 Status:
 - Ready to use